Tsun0193/nxGREG/documents/simple/extract-entity-simple.md

 **Project Goal:** Build a comprehensive knowledge graph RAG system for a contract management system by extracting entities and their relationships from structured markdown documentation.

-**Current Task:** Phase 1 - Entity Extraction.
-Extract all entities with their properties from the simple module documentation to a JSON file before establishing relationships in Phase 2.
+**Current Task:** Extract all entities with their properties AND their relationships from the simple module documentation.
+Output format follows Neo4j-compatible structure with separate entities and relationships arrays.

 ---